 This trip allows students to experience post-secondary life first-hand, as they stay in a real-life University residence building.
 Our traditional dormitory rooms provide a safe and manageable space, ensuring that students are housed in one common area.
 Rooms have twin beds and access to a shared washroom.
 Bed linens and pillows are provided.
 Access to each floor is restricted to the occupants and exterior doors are locked each night.
 Conference Services operates a 24-hour guest services desk and Campus Security Services monitors the campus 24 hours a day.
 Hotel-style accommodations may also be available at an additional charge.
 Ask us for more information.

 We work with the campus dining hall to provide buffet-style meals throughout your trip.
 Our all-you-care-to-eat meals are nutritious with a variety of choices available.
-Our dining hall is vigilant about food allergies and we are happy to accommodate vegetarian, vegan, Halal or Kosher and lactose- or gluten-free meals.
+Our dining hall is vigilant about food allergies and we are happy to accommodate vegetarian, vegan, Halal and lactose- or gluten-free meals.
 All meals are included in your stay, with the exception of lunch upon arrival on day 1 of your adventure.

 Before packing for camp, review the packing list that has been provided.
 Remember that residence does provide bedding and a pillow but NOT a washcloth and towel.
 Helpful tip: Packing a water bottle, backpack and running shoes are essentials for the trip.